DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

 its actual world via the physical prehension of its totality.
-The order of entities according to both the extensive continuum in its ultimate generality and the more specialized social order of C\'s background cosmich epoch is a consequent result of C\'s concrescence of those entities.
+The order of entities according to both the extensive continuum in its ultimate generality and the more specialized social order of C\'s background cosmic epoch is a consequent result of C\'s concrescence of those entities.
 Their order does not precede C but, rather, depends on C\'s aesthetic synthesis for its perpetually renewed existence as objective datum for the creative advance.
 To be sure, there is a massiveness of